HelenGlover/Digital-Garden/_notes/projects.md

 <br>
 <h3>Cybersecurity</h3>

 <p>As part of my affiliation with <a href="https://girlsecurity.org/">Girl Security,</a> they generously funded my Google Cybersecurity Professional Certificate.
-I am deeply interested in cybersecurity, user privacy, and social engineering, and this certificate will allow me to gain the foundations needed to consider taking Security+ eventually. </p>
+I am deeply interested in cybersecurity, user privacy, and social engineering, and this certificate will allow me to gain the foundations needed if I end up wanting to take Security+. </p>

 <b>Main Goal:</b> To finish the certificate by the end of the year.
 (By Google standards, the certificate is intended to take six months).
 Consider plan to take CompTIA Security+.
 <br>